 Be Open to Customer Feedback and Learn

 Finding a place to live can be daunting.
 Therefore, establishing trust is very important for those looking for a new home.
 Building a community base helps support your business and celebrate the community.
 In doing so, we create a sense of loyalty and group cohesion.
-At My Place Realty, we are always looking for feedback from our tenants on how to improve our service.
+At Thorwin Properties, we are always looking for feedback from our tenants on how to improve our service.
 By looking for insights and constantly seeking methods of improvement, we foster relationships that are built on honesty and high quality service.